 All of the instructions I saw said to pick out the dandelion petals and use these on their own or it would make the colour a rather mushy brown and would make the dandelion honey taste bitter.
 There was no way I was going to spend hours doing that, so I used the whole flower head and hoped for the best.

-Astonishingly, this wonder not only had the consistency of runny honey, but it really did taste like it too.
+Astonishingly, it worked.
+The result was a wonderful dandelion honey that not only had the consistency of runny honey, but really tasted like it too.
 Despite leaving the green bits on, the bitter notes were faint and the colour was still golden rather than muddy.
 I’ve used it in several recipes already including this Figgy Bread.
 Now I know how simple it is, I shall be making this again next year.

 18 April 2015 Update – I have just made dandelion honey for the 3rd year running and I’m just as enamoured as I was back in 2013.